kennyasare7/-Linux-and-Git-Cheat-Sheet/readme.md

 10. git add- stage files for commit
 11. git commit - commmits the staged changes
 12. git branch- list, create or delete branches
+13. git checkout - create and switch to a new branch